maddycochrane/Salamander-Demography/README.md

 The salamander mark-recapture data used in this analysis are previously published with the Environmental Data Initiative Data Portal at https://doi.org/10.6073/pasta/cd5f5a03df194930bf87eb12157b8182 (Lowe 2022).
 Headwater stream discharge data is also already available from the Environmental Data Initiative Data Portal at https://doi.org/10.6073/pasta/15b300e96c2d2f9785d0155b3e18b0e9 (USDA Forest Service 2022).

-However, we included all data called in R script in this repository.
+However, we also included all data called in this R script in this repository.

 Salamander capture-recapture data is found at HubbardBrook_SalamanderCaptureRecapture.csv.
 The file HB_Salamander_robustCJS_edit.csv contains the same capture-recapture information, except  is edited according to the assumptions of a multi-state CJS model instead of a Pradel model.
 Specifically, this includes changing the stage of salamanders on 7 ocassions so that they did not change from a larvae to an adult across secondary surveys.
 The column descriptions for these data files include: